mattiash/angular-tablesort/README.md

 <table ts-wrapper ts-no-data-text="Nothing to see here...">
 ```

-To disable this feature add the attribute `ts-hide-no-data` to the `ts-repeat` row:
+To disable this feature, add the attribute `ts-hide-no-data` to the `ts-repeat` row:
 ```html
 <tr ng-repeat="item in items" ts-repeat ts-hide-no-data>
 ```